themanyone/whisper_dictation/README.md

 **Fewer dependencies.** We saved over 1Gb of downloads and hours of setup with [Whisper.cpp](https://github.com/ggerganov/whisper.cpp), eliminating torch, pycuda, cudnn, ffmpeg dependencies.
 Those older versions can be found in the `legacy` branch.
 Get just the `main` branch to save time.

+**Semantic voice commands.** Replaced brittle regex-based command routing with a sentence-transformer model (`all-MiniLM-L6-v2`).
+Voice commands are matched by meaning, not exact phrasing — you can say "launch the terminal", "open a terminal window", or "start terminal" and they all work.
+No `eval()` anywhere.

+**User-editable command table.** Commands live in `commands_table.py` — a plain list of `{intent, handler}` entries that's easy to read and edit.
+Add new commands or change existing ones without touching the main program logic.

+**First-run configuration.** On first launch you're prompted for server URLs and API keys.
+Settings are saved to `~/.config/whisper_dictation/config.json`.
+Edit that file or set environment variables (`OPENAI_API_KEY`, `GENAI_TOKEN`, `WHISPER_URL`, `CHAT_URL`) to override.

 `git clone -b main --single-branch https://github.com/themanyone/whisper_dictation.git`

 ## Preparation